 Vanessa holds a MSc in Psychology from the University in Frankfurt, with a focus on human resources.
-She spent her Fulbright year at the University of Wisconsin, Milwaukee and is currently the vice president for members for the board of the German Fulbright Alumni e.V.
+She spent her Fulbright year at the University of Wisconsin, Milwaukee and is currently the president of the board of the German Fulbright Alumni e.V.

 2. Florian Grigoleit & Thevagar Mohanadhasan: Join the Fulbright Spirit